Launching a new business is scary.

 My big plan was to write blog posts once a week, then film Youtube videos of me talking about the blog posts for those people who preferred to learn through video.
 When I sat down to film these videos a couple of weeks ago I realized that it was going to take a lot more work and mental energy than I thought to start this Youtube channel.
 Since I was already starting to feel overwhelmed, I decided to ditch this idea for now.
 I was super disappointed since I know the future of content creation is video and I wanted to jump in on it.

 It’s still my dream to have a Youtube channel one day, but I’m working with Natasha right now on developing an IGTV strategy.
 This way I can still share my content through video in a much less curated and more casual way.
 This strategy is actually manageable for me at this point.
 It’s not exactly what I wanted, but I’m focusing on doing what I can right now instead of hustling myself to death trying to start the perfect Youtube channel.

-My takeaway here is that you don’t have to do everything from the get go.
+My takeaway here is that you don’t have to do everything from the get-go.
 No one is going to launch a new business with every aspect of it running perfectly right away.
 It takes time to develop.
-It is better to focus on one or maybe a few key strategies that allow you learn along the way, than to try a little bit of everything and crash.
+It is better to focus on one or maybe a few key strategies that allow you to learn along the way than to try a little bit of everything and crash.
 Once you are mastering these strategies, start growing your brand to include those big dreams of yours.

 Entrepreneurship Is A Mental Game